dvdksn/dotfiles/README.md

 # Welcome to my dotfiles

-This is my config for neovim and kitty primarily.
+This is my config for neovim and kitty terminal.

 WIP (always)